Non-Hodgkin's Lymphoma - Medtick

 • The simplest way of classifying non-Hodgkin lymphomas is by the cell of origin.

-• More than 90% originate in B-lymphocytes, with less than 10% being T-cell or NK cell lymphomas.
+• More than 90% originate in B-lymphocytes, with less than 10% being T-cell lymphoma or NK cell lymphomas.

 Hodgkin’s lymphoma